memari-majid/Agentic-AI-Systems/README.md

 The `Labs` directory offers practical exercises using **LangChain** and **LangGraph**, covering concepts like conversational agents, stateful booking systems, reflection loops, multi-agent collaboration, and tool integration.
 See `Labs/README.md` for detailed lab descriptions and instructions.

-## Appendix: Deep Dive Tutorial
+## Appendix: Deep Dive Tutorials

-The `Appendix` provides an in-depth tutorial:
+The `Appendix` provides in-depth tutorials:

 -   **[Agentic AI Design with LangChain and LangGraph](Appendix/Agentic_AI_Design_Tutorial.md)**: A comprehensive guide on using LangChain and LangGraph together to build sophisticated, stateful AI agents.
+-   **[Introduction to DSPy: Programming over Prompting](Appendix/DSPy_Introduction.md)**: An overview of DSPy for optimizing LM-driven pipelines.

 *(See `Appendix/README.md` for its own table of contents.)*